Universe Online Test 9th Science Lesson 9 Questions in English

 = 5.
 6677 × 103 s = 5667 s

-Question 62 of 6962.
-Question61.
-In the early 1600s, who among the following proposed three laws of planetary motion?
-Correct
+61. In the early 1600s, who among the following proposed three laws of planetary motion?

 In the early 1600s, Johannes Kepler proposed three laws of planetary motion.
 Kepler was able to summarize the carefully collected data of his mentor, Tycho Brahe with three statements that described the motion of planets in a Sun-cantered solar system.
 Kepler’s efforts to explain the underlying reasons for such motions are no longer accepted; nonetheless, the actual laws themselves are still considered an accurate description of the motion of any planet and any satellite.